jaenib/setseeker/README.md

 run all:

-  execute launcher.sh from command line as: <code> chmod +x launcher.sh </code> and <code> ./launcher.sh </code>
+&nbsp; - execute launcher.sh from command line as: <code> chmod +x launcher.sh </code> and <code> ./launcher.sh </code>

 or run fileshazzer.py for trackID only, results will be in the 'tracklists' folder.

-  If the code seems stuck be patient, its shazam api limiting calls, it will continue.
+&nbsp; - If the code seems stuck be patient, its shazam api limiting calls, it will continue.<br>

-  Bad results?
+&nbsp;  Bad results?

-   find segment_length variable at the top of fileshazzer.py and change it.
+&nbsp;&nbsp; - find segment_length variable at the top of fileshazzer.py and change it.

-   Default 30s go up if your set consists of longer tracks / your tracklists get more than 4 instances of the same id / things are taking too long.
+&nbsp;&nbsp; - Default 30s go up if your tracklists get more than 4 instances of the same id / things are taking too long.

 or run setshazzer.py for download only

-  needs a previous run of fileshazzer that yielded a tracklist or a manually added tracklist.txt
+&nbsp; - needs a previous run of fileshazzer that yielded a tracklist or a manually added tracklist.txt